crittermike/personal-blog/src/pages/ramblings/grav-cms-for-drupal-developers.md

   - drupal
 ---

-"If you've never heard of it, Grav is a pretty neat little flat-file CMS.
+If you've never heard of it, Grav is a pretty neat little flat-file CMS.
 If you're a Drupal developer, words like "flat-file" and "neat" and "little" are probably foreign to you.
 This post is an attempt to explain what Grav is, why it's neat, and how to use it, in terms that you'll understand.

 Wait, what's wrong with just using Drupal?
 ------------------------------------------